GJZwiers/One-Zero-Code/arrays-and-objects.md

-# Using Lists and Objects
+# Using Arrays and Objects

 > In this guide you will learn how programming languages store and organize collections of data.